ClarkMcGrew/edep-sim/README.md

   * Subprocess [GetSubprocess()]: The subprocess type which create this point.
 These are defined by GEANT4.

+##### Controlling which trajectories are saved

+There are several macro commands provided which will allow the saved trajectories to be filtered before they are saved to an output file.
+Check the edep-sim-command-list.txt file and search for the "/edep/db/set/" directory for details.

 #### The Energy Deposition Class (and Friends).

 The energy deposition in each sensitive detector is recorded using the